 The difference between binary and hex conversions is that now we have to work out how many TIMES the column number will fit into our desired number.

-The difference between binary and hex is that with binary, each number to the left increases in multiples of 2.
-With hexadecimal it increases by multiples of 16.
+Remember, with binary each number to the left increases in multiples of 2.
+But with hexadecimal it increases by multiples of 16.
 So our columns are as follows:

 Let’s work out the hex value for the decimal number 20.